 “You fiend!”
 Roxanne straightened, staring at him in mock-horror.
 “How could you do that to coffee?!”
 Coffee was the Nectar of the Gods, the sweet bitter brew that granted both life and energy.
 Decaf was an abomination whose existence was firmly denied.

 Megamind laughed, and she was distracted by the sound lacking the usual tone of dramatics and menace.
 He’d been fun to debate too, he knew almost as much as she did, which was rare.
-It was a weird, rare glimpse to him as a person, instead of a villain and she kind of wished...
+It was a weird, extraordinarily unique glimpse to him as a person, instead of a villain and she kind of wished...

 Then everything tilted sideways, and large robotic hands caught her shoulders, keeping her upright.
 “It’s also drugged.”
 Minion added gleefully without remorse.